Metasurface Enhanced Spatial Mode Decomposition

-One direct and robust approach to determine the mode content is using correlation filters based on Fourier optics\cite{Golub82,Schulze12}.
+One direct and robust approach to determine the mode content is using correlation filters based on Fourier optics \cite{Golub82,Schulze12}.
 A particular mode pattern is encoded onto a diffractive optical element and a Fourier imaging system convolves this pattern with an incoming beam.
-In the far field, the mode weight is proportional to the on-axis intensity.
+In the far field, the mode weight is proportional to the on-axis intensity \cite{Golub82}.
 For an orthogonal mode basis, several patterns can be spatially multiplexed by adding a blazed grating to the spatial carrier, allowing the simultaneous interrogation of multiple modes.
-In practice, the sensors that read the modal powers must have a finite aperture, inducing cross-coupling by measuring some off-axis intensity.
-The-state-of-the-art accuracy of measuring the mode weighting is around 1\%\cite{Schulze12,Forbes16}.
-These measurements are likely limited by this cross-coupling, once this effect is eliminated, mode weights of 0.2\,\% can be demonstrated\cite{PhD.Jones20}.
+In practice, the sensors that read the modal powers must have a finite aperture, not only measuring the ideal on-axis intensity \cite{Jones20}.
+The undesired measurement of some off-axis intensity induces an error, which in this paper, we refer to as the cross-coupling.

+Previous work has demonstrated the success of using spatial light modulators for mode decomposition \mbox{\cite{Schulze12,Forbes16}} and showed an accuracy of mode weighting around 1\,\% \mbox{\cite{Jollivet14}}.
+This work found $S^2$ imaging to be $\sim 3$ times more precise than correlation filters.
+Recent work shows that the correlation filter approach can be improved by a factor $\sim 5$ by reducing a using a pinhole to reduce cross-coupling \mbox{\cite{Jones20,PhD.Jones20}}.

-The cross coupling effect has been analysed and is limited by the beam-size at the sensor\cite{Jones20,PhD.Jones20}.
-More precisely, it scales as square of the ratio of the sensor aperture to beam diameter\cite{Jones20}.
+The cross coupling effect has been analysed and is limited by the beam-size at the sensor \cite{Jones20,PhD.Jones20}.
+More precisely, it scales as \cite{Jones20},

+where $r_a$ is the radius of the sensing aperture and $w_S$ is the Gaussian beam radius on the sensor.
 Henceforth, to ultimately suppress the cross coupling, larger beams on the sensor are preferred.
-As a fact of a Fourier imaging systems\cite{Jones20}, this implies a small incoming beam interrogating at the diffractive optical element, which exhibits a challenging requirement.
+As a fact of a Fourier imaging systems \cite{Goodman04} this implies a small incoming beam interrogating at the diffractive optical element, which exhibits a challenging requirement.
 For example, spatial light modulators have fundamental limit of the pixel resolution.

-Furthermore, both of the spatial light modulators we tested exhibited noise at half integer multiples of the display frequency, rendering the device useless for modal measurements between 25-250\,Hz---essential frequencies in audio band applications such as laser interferometric gravitational-wave detection.

-Recent developments in the field of optical metasurfaces have led to a novel platform for controlling the multiple degrees of freedom of light at subwavelength scale\cite{Ref1}.
-In our work, we propose a new meta-surface approach to address the cross-coupling and noise issues.
-As a proof of principle demonstration, we encode three correlation filters for HG00, HG01, and HG10 on one meta-surface chip, which allows for a simple calibration procedure and can be extended to include more spatial modes.
-With the exceptionally high resolution of the meta-surface, we are able to measure the first-order mode content with a sensitivities in excess of 1\,ppm above of 25\,Hz.